Best Kitchen Layout Ideas, Including Pros and Cons

 Add some farmhouse vibes | Artazum/Shutterstock

-An outdoor kitchen is a great dining option in the summer.
-Set up a simple island-style or one-wall kitchen for your cooking necessities.
+An outdoor kitchen is a great option for dining in the summer.
+Set up a simple island-style or one-wall kitchen to meet your cooking needs.
 Add a large kitchen table and an overhead awning to take advantage of al fresco dining and keep out of the direct sun.

 Outdoor kitchen oasis